st286/st286/GO.md

 Go has a “playground” accessible from the main page that can be used to run code (https://go.dev/play/).

-the Go Standard Library (https://pkg.go.dev/std).
+### the Go Standard Library (https://pkg.go.dev/std).

+The Go team also built a further set of packages as “subrepositories,” which often do not have the same support as the Standard Library.
+These are occasionally used.
+They will need to be installed using the go get command.
+These have package names including an “x,” such as golang.org/x/net/ipv4.